alvinwan/TexSoup/docs/source/navigation.rst

 There are several views into an environment's content:

 - :code:`.children`: Nested Tex expressions.
 Does not include floating text.
-- :code:`.content`: Nested Tex expressions and text.
+- :code:`.contents`: Nested Tex expressions and text.
 Does not contain whitespace-only text.
-- :code:`.all`: Nested Tex expressions and text, regardless of whitespace or not.
+- :code:`.expr.all`: Nested Tex expressions and text, regardless of whitespace or not.
 All information needed to reconstruct the original source.
 - :code:`.descendants`: Tex expressions nested inside of Tex expressions.
 - :code:`.text`: Used to "detex" a source file.
 Returns text from all descendants, without Tex expressions.